CyberCosmos24/Cosmos-Bots/README.md

-# List of of Discord Bots I have developed and its purpose
+# List of of Discord Bots I have developed and their purpose

 # Space